 Susan Wilkinson is a Champion for All Citizens in Ward 5

-My pledge to you is simple — to support your interests and priorities.
-This is more than just a campaign promise, it is what I have done over my eight years as your councilwoman.
-And you don't just have to take my word for it — read what your fellow citizens have to say about the impact I have had on their life in Smyrna.
+My pledge to you is simple – to support your interests and priorities.
+This is more than just a campaign promise, it is what I have done over my 12 years as your councilwoman.
+And you don’t have to take my work for it –- read what your fellow citizens have to say about the impact I have had on their life in Smyrna.

 Susan, we are thrilled to know that you are once again running for Smyrna City Council, Ward 5.

 We have been living in Ward 5 since we were annexed into the City of Smyrna numerous years ago.
 Before you were elected to this Ward we had no personal contact with a council member, could not get questions answered or concerns taken care of or any knowledge of important meetings.